MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRc2cc253eed70f35-Private-Foundations/section-1.508-1.md

 ##### § 1.508-1 Notices. #####

-(a) *New organizations must notify the Commissioner that they are applying for recognition of section 501(c)(3) status* - (1) *In general.* Except as provided in subparagraph (3) of this paragraph, an organization that is organized after October 9, 1969, will not be treated as described in section 501(c)(3):
+(a) *New organizations must notify the Commissioner that they are applying for recognition of section 501(c)(3) status*—(1) *In general.* Except as provided in subparagraph (3) of this paragraph, an organization that is organized after October 9, 1969, will not be treated as described in section 501(c)(3):

 (i) Unless such organization has given the Commissioner notice in the manner prescribed in subparagraph (2) of this paragraph; or